 Acrylic | – Greater elasticity allows for good expansion and contraction at different temperatures that prevent flaking – Expensive but durable – Highest resistance to the sun’s damage compared to latex and oil-based paints – CAN be used for inside water basin of bird bath | High | Low | You don’t mind spending more money for better value and durability. |

-Oh, but if you’re looking to paint your birdhouse too and not just your bird bath, the paints you can use are a little different.
-I wrote another article on safe paint for birdhouses here.
-Check it out!
+If you’re looking to paint your birdhouse too and not just your bird bath, the paints suitable for a birdhouse are slightly different.

 1) Oil-based Paint